 There is a new Community Recycling Centre located in Artarmon and it is a one stop shop for safely disposing of problem household wastes such as paint, gas bottles or motor oil.
-In other words, problem wastes that can’t be collected via council kerbside waste or recycling collection services
+In other words, problem wastes that can’t be collected via council kerbside waste or recycling collection services all year round.

 It is a free service and the centre is conveniently located at 8 Waltham Street Artarmon.The CRC is open Monday, Tuesday, and Friday from 8am-2pm and weekends from 8am-4pm.

 The centres are operated by local councils and other organisations, working in partnership with the EPA.
 Funding for the centres comes from the waste levy, as part of the Waste Less, Recycle More Initiative.

 Well done Lane Cove Council this is a great initiative.

 You do not need to be a local ratepayer to drop off waste at the centre.
 However, it is not available for businesses to use.